UsernameForTheWin/whitesur-xfce-termux/README.md

  - Ncurses added
  - Added ability to install Debian Automatically (Debian is good at ARM than Ubuntu in some areas [LLVMPIPE port])
  - Fix towards icon.sh stuck on loop
+ - Fix when Rem (ReZero) Did not get extracted ~~i forgor about rem~~ its just a typo error in the script.
+ - Fix when SpyXFamily Images didn't get included ~~i forgor the same damn thing~~ lines of code for it was missing
 - Fix when installing icons, Causes the Android OS to go Kernel Panic (Holy Shit) so to see if the tar is really doing something, its now activates under verbose mode